Word Doctor Training

 There, they make the hard g sound, saying….

-“Gosh, this is Great!
-We’re going to Get to Go first and Get in before anyone else Goes!”
+“Gosh, this is great!
+We get to go first and get in before anyone else goes!”

 (ghost, ghoul, ghastly, etc…)

 When they are in the MIDDLE, and surrounded by lots of other letters,

 they are silent and are too afraid to say anything and make NO SOUND at all